Watch A Christmas Story Christmas' Full Trailer Here

 The video shows Ralphie and his friends offering a toast to the deceased man referred to in the title as “Old Man,” saying “he was the finest.”

-A big question is on everyone’s mind: “What the hell did I do?”
+A big question is on everyone’s mind: A Christmas Story Christmas “What the hell did I do?”
 Ralphie asks in the trailer, which is what many skeptics are asking.

 Is it likely to work? ember began to glow again slowly, Ralphie said.